vessl-ai/vessl-training-recipes/SFT/README.md

 # Supervised Fine-Tuning (SFT) Example

-This repository provides a clean and minimal, example of **Supervised Fine-Tuning (SFT)** for Large Language Models using the HuggingFace🤗 ecosystem.
+This repository provides a clean and minimal example of **Supervised Fine-Tuning (SFT)** for Large Language Models using the HuggingFace🤗 ecosystem.
 It is designed for practitioners who want to quickly prototype, benchmark, and extend SFT pipelines with modern Transformer models.

 ## How to Run it Locally